-Ford Focus owners have reported 20 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
+Ford Focus owners have reported 21 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Focus based on all problems reported for the Focus.

 After purchasing this car on 3/7/2017 with 1,909 miles on it.
 I noticed extensive body damage the next morning which was unbeknownst to me since I purchased it in the evening time.
 I notified my dealer only to find out that were aware of the pre existing damages!
 I was then instructed to bring it in for repairs and was even charged for the cost of the rental coverage! my vehicle began giving me transmission problems on 4/19/2017, it hesitates to accelerate while in motion and when it finally gets to the speed I desire it jerks at take off.
 Also, when I start the engine it makes a loud popping sound from the exhaust pipes, I took it in for service on 4/24/17 and once it was released to me it was making the same noises the very next morning.
 A service advisor from the dealership explained to me that my vehicle had transmission issues.